Q: What are your hours?

-Question: What else do I need to bring for my dog to have the best experience at dog day care?
+Q: What else do I need to bring for my dog to have the best experience at dog day care?

-We provide almost everything your dog will need at daycare, but there are a few items you should bring from home:
+A: We provide almost everything your dog will need at daycare, but there are a few items you should bring from home:

 Properly fitted collar (A snap collar preferred.
 Martingales are excepted however NO Pinch collars or choke chains)